listening, discussing, talking, questioning, recalling

 - to listen to those who know a lot and who have authority.

 - using different voices to emphasize things.

 - putting forward your own point of view.

 - Join or set up discussion groups.
 Discuss topics with others.
 Argue your case.

 - Comment on ideas as soon as you get an opportunity.
-Repeat information to others and use your voice to show your emphases.
+Repeat information to others and use your voice to show your emphasis.

 - Explain new ideas to other people.
 Check out their ideas with yours.

-- Listen to your own self-talk, have conversations with yourself.
+- Listen to your own self-talk, and have conversations with yourself.

 - Shift any pictures and graphs into talk and chat.

 - Pay attention when others are speaking.
 You sometimes pretend to listen while preparing your response.